DavidVujic/python-polylith-docs/docs/projects.md

 ### The project-specific pyproject.toml file(s)
-Prepare the project top folder for building wheels and sdists, by include the top namespace.
+Prepare the project top directory for building wheels and sdists, by include the top namespace.
 ``` toml
 [tool.maturin]
 include = ["my_namespace/**/*"]